Cultural heritage: Digital heritage

 Digital heritage is made up of computer-based materials such as texts, databases, images, sounds and software being retained for future generations.
 Digital heritage includes physical objects such as documents which have been digitized for retention and artifacts which are "born digital", i.e. originally created digitally and having no physical form.

+Digital heritage also encompasses visual identity records, including the preservation of brand trademarks and logo evolution.
+These elements contribute to cultural memory by documenting how visual symbols change over time and how they reflect social, commercial and technological development.
+Such archives help illustrate historical continuity in branding, providing reference points for researchers and design historians.
+A recent study used high‑resolution photogrammetry and 3D scanning to analyse Graeco‑Roman funerary masks, showing how digital methods can help reconstruct and document fragmented cultural artefacts.

 Protection of cultural heritage

 History

 There have been examples of respect for the cultural assets of enemies since ancient times.
 The roots of today's legal situation for the precise protection of cultural heritage also lie in some of the regulations of Austria's ruler Maria Theresa (1717 - 1780) and the demands of the Congress of Vienna (1814/15) not to remove works of art from their place of origin in the war.
 The 1863 Lieber code, a military legal code governing the wartime conduct of the Union Army also set rules for the protection of cultural heritage.
 The process continued at the end of the 19th century when, in 1874 (in Brussels), at least a draft international agreement on the laws and customs of war was agreed.
 25 years later, in 1899, an international peace conference was held in the Netherlands on the initiative of Tsar Nicholas II of Russia, with the aim of revising the declaration (which was never ratified) and adopting a convention.
 The Hague Conventions of 1899 and 1907 also significantly advanced international law and laid down the principle of the immunity of cultural property.
 Three decades later, in 1935, the preamble to the Treaty on the Protection of Artistic and Scientific Institutions (Roerich Pact) was formulated.
 On the initiative of UNESCO, the Hague Convention for the Protection of Cultural Property in the Event of Armed Conflict was signed in 1954.

 Protection of cultural heritage or protection of cultural goods refers to all measures aimed at protecting cultural property against damage, destruction, theft, embezzlement, or other loss.
 The term "monument protection" is also used for immovable cultural property.
 Protection of cultural heritage relates in particular to the prevention of robbery digs at archaeological sites, the looting or destruction of cultural sites and the theft of works of art from churches and museums all over the world and basically measures regarding the conservation and general access to our common cultural heritage.
 Legal protection of cultural heritage comprises a number of international agreements and national laws.

 There is a close partnership between the UN, United Nations peacekeeping, UNESCO, the International Committee of the Red Cross and Blue Shield International.